alexdiaz2/cruisebound/README.md

 - docker-compose up

-## Run tests
+## Run tests in local

-To run only the tests you should execute the following command:
+To run the tests you should configure the postgres database and execute the following command:

 - mvn test

+If you want to build the project and run the tests use:

+- mvn clean install

 ## Usage

-You can import the "Assessment - Jorge Diaz.postman_collection.json" file into postman to call the APIs
+You can import the "Assessment - Jorge Diaz.postman_collection.json" file into postman to call the APIs.